Zig-Zag32/CPSC-415-01-Project/README.md

 ![ollama](images/ollama.png)

 ## Technologies
-- Microservices' source code: Spring Boot, Node.js.
+- Microservices' source code:
+    - Spring Boot, Node.js.
-- Ghost (Internal API): for posting blogs based on recommended recipes.
+- Ghost (Internal API):
+    - For posting blogs based on recommended recipes.
-- Spoonacular API (External API): for getting a random recipes and computing shopping list.
+- Spoonacular API (External API):
+    - For getting a random recipes and computing shopping list.
+- LLM:
+    - Ollama + Llama2 (Internal API),
+        - For generating a recipe recommendation.
-- LLM: Ollama + Llama2 (Internal API), Chat GPT 3.5-turbo (External API): for generating a recipe recommendation.
+    - Chat GPT 3.5-turbo (External API):
+        - For generating a recipe recommendation.
-- Docker desktop: for Containerization.
+- Docker desktop:
+    - For Containerization.
+- Kubernetes:
-- Kubernetes: for Container Orchestration.
+    - For Container Orchestration.

 ## UI Layout
 - Landing page will have centralized buttons to navigate to each microservice.